-Jumpstart your Direct to Consumer Journey in four weeks
+Jumpstart Your Direct to Consumer Journey in Four Weeks

-For last couple of months, we all are experiencing unprecedented disruptions.
+For the last couple of months, we all are experiencing unprecedented disruptions.
 Customer buying patterns have transformed almost overnight.
-As digital channel becomes the dominant norm, digital commerce, and service capability-development is key to realize revenue, retain customers, and ensure business continuity.
+As digital channels become the dominant norm, digital commerce, and service capability-development are key to realize revenue, retain customers, and ensure business continuity.

-As customers and businesses shift behaviours and operations to a digital-only paradigm, some telling trends are rapidly emerging and leaving your business in either one or both categories
+As customers and businesses shift behaviors and operations to a digital-only paradigm, some telling trends are rapidly emerging and leaving your business in either one or both categories.

-- Facing a surge: Essential products struggle to keep up with demand and are placing extreme pressures on the supply chain e.g. online grocery sales in America has grown 2x, and 1.3x in the UK during the recent months according to Adobe Digital Index. - Need to quickly rewire: Previous eCommerce laggards like grocery have been thrust into the mainstream, fast and dependable local delivery is commonplace from the local deli to new entrants like Costco and Publix who have made the transition to home delivery at scale in a matter of days.
-We are also on a similar journey to help our customers jumpstart a Direct to Consumer (DTC) website in less than 4 weeks' time.
+- Facing a surge: Essential products struggle to keep up with demand and are placing extreme pressures on the supply chain e.g. online grocery sales in USA have grown 2x, and 1.3x in the UK during the recent months according to Adobe Digital Index. - Need to quickly rewire: Previous eCommerce laggards like grocery have been thrust into the mainstream, fast and dependable local delivery is commonplace from the local deli to new entrants like Costco and Publix, who have made the transition to home delivery at scale in a matter of days.
+We are also on a similar journey to help our customers jump-start a Direct to Consumer (DTC) website in less than four weeks.